Any Future You Want

 So why do we believe these things so strongly when it’s our four year old selves that have told us these things?

-Often, as children, we’ve experienced things, reached a (wrong) conclusion, and then believed that for the rest of our lives.
+Often, as children, we've experienced things, reached a (wrong) conclusion, and then ended up believing that for the rest of our lives.

 The important thing to realise is - if, as adults, we experienced the same situation, we would respond completely differently.
 As a result, our beliefs would also be completely different.